 This makes it important for you to find and adapt or make a bereavement ritual for yourself…

 The bereavement ritual is very useful for the end of a pets life, the “death” of a job, relationship, stage of life or any life changes involving loss.

-Aromatics and essential oils have always been used in death rituals in all cultures, whether to honour the dead or to soothe and help let go of feelings.
+Aromatics and essential oils have always been used in death rituals in all cultures, whether to honor the dead or to soothe and help let go of feelings.

 A Bereavement Ritual

-The intent of this ritual is to honour the person, pet, job or relationship that has died.
+The intent of this ritual is to honor the person, pet, job or relationship that has died.

 This ritual can be repeated if required; death and transition can affect you for longer than you think, or society finds acceptable.
 Listen to your feelings and be kind to yourself.

 - Symptoms of Stress From Bereavement

 - Stages of Grief – 7 Stages of Healing